-First opening Off-Broadway at the Public Theatre last January, Hamilton has been the hottest ticket in town since moving to Broadway in August at the Richard Rodgers Theatre.
+First opening Off-Broadway at the Public Theatre in January 2015, Hamilton has been the hottest ticket in town since moving to Broadway last August at the Richard Rodgers Theatre.
 Miranda, who wrote the book, music, and lyrics for the show, came to the radical idea of a musical featuring hip-hop music and a multiracial cast in the roles of the nation’s Founding Fathers after picking up Ron Chernow’s biography Alexander Hamilton on a whim.
 Two chapters in, Miranda was hooked—and began to create the enchanting odyssey of Alexander Hamilton as the epitome of the American immigrant story.
 In telling the rich tale, Hamilton runs close to three hours and features 46 scenes, most of them complemented by demanding, physical dancing—a choreographic nod to the revolutionary fervor surrounding America’s founding.
 Klemons says that it’s a production as demanding on the performers as it is entertaining for enthralled theatergoers.

 “The cast members realize that they are part of this crazy phenomenon, but it’s also the most exhausting show that any of us have been in,” says Klemons, who was Miranda’s associate choreographer for Bring It On: The Musical and dance captain for In the Heights, his first Broadway musical (and winner of four Tony Awards in 2008).
 “So, we are all a family backstage, holding one another up and working under a lot of pressure.
 Fortunately, I am surrounded by the hardest-working people I’ve met.”